virgesmith/pico-crypto-key/README.md

 Step 1 generates registration keys for two relying parties - these are short-form ECDSA public keys.

-Step 2 generates a time-based auth tokens for each receiving party from a challenge string.
+Step 2 generates a time-based auth tokens for each relying party from a challenge string.
 The tokens are base64-encoded ECDSA signatures of the SHA256 of the challenge appended with the timestamp rounded to the minute.

 Third-party code (the ecdsa python package) is then used to verify the public key-auth token pairs.